 Overview

-• Being pressured or coerced into sexual activities, such as with threats of negative treatment if you refuse to cooperate or with promises of better treatment
+• Being pressured or coerced into sexual activities, such as with threats of negative treatment if you refuse to cooperate or with promises of better treatment if you do cooperate

 • Sexual contact or activities without your consent, including when you were asleep or intoxicated